Dillonsmart/jpg-png-to-webp-compressor/README.md

-# Convert and compress images to WEBP
+# Convert and compress PNG, JPG or JPEG to WEBP

 ## Setup
 All configuration can be found in convert.py

-Set the conversion file extension e.g. wepb
+Set the conversion file extension e.g. WEBP
 ```
 conversion_format = ""
 ```